NinaOjike/TravelTide-Reward-Program/README.md

 # TravelTide-Reward-Program
-*Assigning perks based on customer behaviour*
+*Assigning perks based on tailored customer behaviour and experience*